Dipak K. Dey: Early life and education

 Dey was born in Kolkata, India in 1953, the son of Debendranath and Ranuka Dey.
 He attended Ballygunge Government High School (Kolkata, India) and won the National Merit Scholarship.
 In 1970, Dey joined the Indian Statistical Institute, where he ultimately earned a bachelor's degree (with honors in 1974), and a master's degree (in 1975), both in Statistics.
 Afterwards, Dey moved to the United States and attended Purdue University (West Lafayette, IN) for higher education.
 He obtained an M.S. degree (in statistics) and a Ph.D. degree (also in statistics), respectively in 1977 and 1980.
 At Purdue University, Dey's advisor was Jim Berger.
 Dey's dissertation focused on Bayes approach where prior distributions were constructed from the structure of sampling distributions and/or of statistical testing hypotheses, with criticisms of the use of p-values and critical levels.
 Dey's research also involves simultaneous estimation problems, Stein-type estimation and robust generalized Bayes approach where prior distributions were constructed under various structures.

 Career

-After completing visiting positions at Stanford University and University of Kentucky, Dey joined Texas Tech University in 1982 as an assistant professor of mathematics.
+After completing visiting positions at Stanford University and the University of Kentucky, Dey joined Texas Tech University in 1982 as an assistant professor of mathematics.
 Later in 1985, Dey moved to the University of Connecticut as an associate professor of statistics.
 He served as the chair of the department from 1997 to 2011.
 In the next five years, Dey was appointed the associate dean of the College of Liberal Arts and Science at the University of Connecticut.